-Many of us have spent the last few days preparing for our temperatures to become even more bitterly cold.
-Hopefully, you’ve taken steps to make sure your family, your pets, and your home are ready for the frigid weather.
+With bitterly cold temperatures expected across much of Texas this week, hopefully you are taking steps to make sure your family, your pets, and your home are ready for the frigid weather.
 Before you settle in to ride out this winter blast though, you should check the inside of your car to make sure you didn’t accidentally leave something outside that could cause an expensive mess.

 Here are some of the things you should NOT leave in your car when it’s freezing outside: